Model selection and clustering in stochastic block models with the exact integrated complete data likelihood: Introduction

 The final setting involves larger graphs with $N=10\,000$ vertices.
 The planted structure is also not a purely community pattern.
 Some interactions between clusters are activated randomly using a Bernoulli distribution as described by the following generative model:

 with $Z \sim \mathcal{B}(0.1)$, $U \sim \mathcal{U}(0.45)$ and $\epsilon=0.01$.
-The size of the problem and the complex nature of the underlying structure, let only two algorithms able to deal with these graphs namely \textbf{greedy icl} and \textbf{colsbm}, since \textbf{mixer} cannot handle such large graphs and \textbf{vbmod} deals only with community structure.
-Both were used to cluster 20 simulated graphs generated using this scheme.
+The size of the problem and the complex nature of the underlying structure, let only four algorithms able to deal with these graphs namely \textbf{greedy ICL}, \textbf{colsbm}, \textbf{vbmod} and spectral clustering. \textbf{Mixer} was not tested since it cannot handle such large graphs.
+All approaches were used to cluster 20 simulated graphs generated using this scheme.
 The greedy algorithm was started using $K_{up}=100$ and the same setting as previously for the prior distributions.
-The results presented as boxplots in Figure \ref{fig:simu4} give a clear advantage to \textbf{greedy icl} over the collapsed sampler.
-Thus, \textbf{greedy icl} achieves an average normalized mutual information of 0.88 whereas \textbf{colsbm} reaches only 0.67.
+The results presented as boxplots in Figure \ref{fig:simu4} give a clear advantage to \textbf{greedy ICL} over all the remaining methods.
+Thus, \textbf{greedy ICL} achieves an average normalized mutual information of 0.88 whereas \textbf{colsbm} reaches only 0.67.
 In fact, the greedy solution ended with around 80 clusters for all the simulations whereas the Gibbs sampler gives more than 240 clusters in average and therefore produces highly over segmented partitions of the graphs.
+Although they were supplied with the true number of clusters, the two other approaches, namely \textbf{vbmod} and the spectral method, give results clearly under those of \textbf{greedy ICL}, with an average normalized mutual information around 0.71 for the spectral method and 0.66 for \textbf{vbmod}.

-To summarize the results we obtained in all the experiments we carried out, it appears that \textbf{greedy icl} compares favourably with the other existing solutions for SBM, in all the settings.
-The results obtained in complex setting, \emph{i.e.} large graphs and a complex underlying structure (Setting 4) are particularly encouraging since \textbf{greedy icl} clearly outperforms the collapsed Gibbs sampler.
+To summarize the results we obtained in all the experiments we carried out, it appears that \textbf{greedy ICL} compares favourably with the other existing solutions for SBM, in all the settings.
+The results obtained in complex setting, \emph{i.e.} large graphs and a complex underlying structure (Setting 4) are particularly encouraging since \textbf{greedy ICL} clearly outperforms the collapsed Gibbs sampler and the other solutions even if they were provided with the true number of cluster.